Len Johnson (boxer): Johnson vs Todd II

 On 16 August 1925, The Sunday Mirror announced that Johnson would face Roland Todd at Belle Vue, Manchester at the end of September.
 Additionally, Hull Daily Mail announced the match as being agreed upon, with the contest will be deprived of championship status, albeit at the middleweight limit; the return match will be on 21 September, with Eugene Corri as referee.
 On 5 September 1925, The Liverpool Echo reported that Johnson would face former European middleweight champion, Roland Todd in Manchester on 25 September.
 On 25 September 1925, with a crowd of over 6,000, Johnson defeated Todd, the middleweight champion of Great Britain, on points at Belle Vue, Manchester.
 Todd, who was strongly fancied, was favoured six to four and had former middleweight champion Gus Platts in his corner.
 Both Johnson and Todd had successfully passed the scales at the weigh-in earlier that very day.
 In the initial round, Todd was first to score twice in succession with a flashing straight left.
 Afterwards, Johnson levelled matters by using both hands to the both.
 Round two distinctly favoured Todd, who clipped his opponent on the jaw with the right, and scored freely with the left, gaining a nice advantage.
 Both men exhibited great coolness, and a bout of in-fighting followed in the third, when Todd was twice shaken by a couple of right hooks to the face.
 Later, champion Todd retaliated with interest by bringing his left nicely into play, and scoring freely in a rally at close quarters.
 In this round, Johnson, whose work had been exceptionally clever, opened a cut over Todd's left eye with his hard straight hitting with the left glove.
-The fifth round was exceptionally interesting, Todd's left leads being cleverly stopped by Johnson who, in tern, scored with a stiff blow to the mouth.
+The fifth round was exceptionally interesting, Todd's left leads being cleverly stopped by Johnson who, in turn, scored with a stiff blow to the mouth.
 Subsequently, Todd again rallied strongly, and showing all his old-time cleverness in defence, took the round by a good margin.
 Johnson's blows were powerfully delivered for the most part, but try as he would with his heavy right swings, he generally failed to connect owing to the clever defensive work of the champion.
-Up to round ten, Todd quite monopolised the scoring, with his experience staning him in good stead, and he was rarely at home when Johnson tried to launch an attack.
+Up to round ten, Todd quite monopolised the scoring, with his experience standing him in good stead, and he was rarely at home when Johnson tried to launch an attack.
 At the end of the tenth, Todd held a nice lead on points, but at this stage the boxing took a wonderful turn.
 Todd was obviously tiring rapidly, and in the 11th round he was subjected to heavy punishment; Johnson making full use of his longer reach.
 Todd, however, was cheered for some good work at close range, but his injured eye by now had taken a rather serious turn.
 Johnson was always on top in the remaining rounds, Todd repeatedly hanging on.
 The referee, Eugene Corri, had no hesitation in declaring Johnson the winner.
 However, Corri's decision did not meet with the complete approval of spectators, which resulted in several free-fights taking place in the body of the hall.
 In the aftermath, Todd claimed that he did not legitimately lose his crown with the loss of the decision, though no British sportsman had supported Todd in this attitude.